Oberle Risk Strategies, LLC

 We, at Oberle Risk Strategies, LLC, value your business and understand your desire for us to protect and hold confidential, personal information that you share with us in the course of our service with you.
 Title V of the Gramm-Leach-Bliley Act (GLBA) generally prohibits Oberle, directly or through its affiliates, from sharing non-public personal information about you with a non-affiliated third party unless we provide you with a notice of our privacy policies and practices, such as the type of information that we collect about you and the categories of persons or entities to whom it may be disclosed.
-In compliance with the GLBA, we are providing you with this document, which notifies you of the privacy policies and practices of Oberle Risk Strategies, LLC (and CLH Insurance).
+In compliance with the GLBA, we are providing you with this document, which notifies you of the privacy policies and practices of Oberle Risk Strategies, LLC.

 OUR PRIVACY POLICIES AND PRACTICES

 1. We collect non-public information about you from the following sources:

 · Information we receive from you on applications or other forms.

 · Information about your transactions with us, our affiliates, or others.

 · Information we receive from a consumer reporting agency.

 · Information that you share with us in person or over the phone.